Cybernetics: From the Great Chain to the Sociopticon

 Ex habitus, forma; ex forma, vinculum habits shape form; form generates bonds.

-Interlude: Oligarchical Collectivism—The Purpose of Power
+XI.
+Oligarchical Collectivism—The Purpose of Power

 The conceptual pressures imposed by the cybernetic logic—the extinction of purpose, the dissolution of the individual, and the inevitable decay toward a statistical norm—are dramatically prefigured in the nightmare world of George Orwell’s Nineteen Eighty-Four.